Designing form layouts

 7. Use Inline Error Messaging and Validation

-As a result, it’s smart to show error messages that clearly highlight the problem and offer guidance for easily fixing it.
+As a result, it’s smart to show inline validation messages that clearly highlight the problem and offer guidance for easily fixing it.

 WPForms automatically uses inline error messages that appear right under a field in question.
-This enables visitors to fix errors in real-time and proactively reduces user confusion.
+This lets visitors fix errors in real time and proactively reduces user confusion.

 There are many different kinds of field validation messages in WPForms that appear depending on the nature of the input error.
 So you can deploy your forms freely and let WPForms take care of any validation issues.